Scarabaeus1031/NEXAH/NAVIGATOR/README.md

 Instead, it helps connect them.

-NEXAH combines:

-- structural modeling
-- regime analysis
-- risk geometry
-- navigation strategies
-- execution logic

-into a unified system for exploring and navigating **complex dynamic systems**.
+NEXAH combines structural modeling, regime analysis, risk geometry, navigation strategies and execution logic into a unified system for exploring and navigating complex dynamic systems.

 ---

-## NEXAH
+**NEXAH Navigator**

-Navigator layer for repository orientation, architecture status, and capability overview.
+Orientation layer for repository, architecture status, and capability overview.